Biologically plausible single-layer networks for nonnegative independent component analysis: Introduction

 \section{Introduction}

-Brains are well adapted to perform blind source separation \cite{cherry1953some,bee2008cocktail,mcdermott2009cocktail,bronkhorst2015cocktail}, the unsupervised signal processing problem of separating a mixture of unknown signals into their distinct sources.
-Understanding how brains solve blind source separation is an important problem in neuroscience, and is relevant in the design of neuromorphic hardware \cite{liu2010neuromorphic}.
+Brains effortlessly extract relevant signals from mixtures of unknown sources \cite{cherry1953some,desimone1995neural,hulse1997auditory,wilson2006early,narayan2007cortical,bee2008cocktail,shinn2008object,mcdermott2009cocktail,bronkhorst2015cocktail}, an unsupervised signal processing problem known as blind source separation.
+A classic example in audition is the cocktail party problem, in which a listener tries to follow a single conversation in the presence of multiple background conversations.
+We seek a model of how brains perform blind source separation.

-A special case of blind source separation is Nonnegative Independent Component Analysis (NICA), which assumes a generative model in which the mixture of stimuli is a linear combination of independent, nonnegative sources; i.e., $\x:=\A\s$, where $\s$ is a nonnegative vector of source intensities, $\A$ is a mixing matrix and $\x$ is the vector of mixed stimuli.
+A special case of blind source separation is Nonnegative Independent Component Analysis (NICA), which assumes a generative model in which the mixture of stimuli is a linear combination of uncorrelated, nonnegative sources; i.e., $\x=\A\s$, where $\s$ denotes the nonnegative vector of source intensities, $\A$ is a mixing matrix and $\x$ denotes the vector of mixed stimuli.
+The goal of NICA is to infer the source vectors $\s$ from the mixture vectors $\x$.
+Both the linear additivity of stimuli and nonnegativity of the sources are reasonable assumptions in biological applications.
+For example, in olfaction, concentrations of odorants are both additive and nonnegative.

-Plumbley \cite{plumbley2002conditions} showed that when the sources are well-grounded (i.e., they have nonzero probability of taking infinitesimally small values), NICA can be solved in 2 steps (Fig.~\ref{fig:scatter}).
+Plumbley \cite{plumbley2002conditions} showed that when the sources are well-grounded (i.e., they have nonzero probability of taking infinitesimally small values), NICA can be solved in 2 steps; see Figure~\ref{fig:scatter}.
 In the first step, the mixture undergoes noncentered whitening; that is, the mixture is linearly transformed to have identity covariance matrix.
 The second step rotates the mixture until it lies in the nonnegative orthant.
 The result of these 2 steps must be a permutation of the original sources.
 This important observation led to a number of algorithms for implementing the rotation step \cite{plumbley2003algorithms,plumbley2004nonnegative,oja2004blind,yuan2004fastica}, many of which have neural network implementations.